alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 const string customerId = "cust-123";

 RiskScore firstScore = GetRiskScore(riskApi, customerId);   // The first request has already happened.
-RiskScore secondScore = GetRiskScore(riskApi, customerId);  // The later call may now see different conditions.
+RiskScore secondScore = GetRiskScore(riskApi, customerId);  // Delay, reorder, or interleave calls first, and this one may now differ.
 ```

 Discarding `firstScore` does not undo the first API request.
-The next call with the same visible inputs is not guaranteed to return the same score: the service may have newer data, less quota, stronger throttling, or simply different timing conditions.
+The next call with the same visible inputs is not guaranteed to return the same score.
+Call it again immediately, wait before calling it, or interleave other requests first, and the service may now have newer data, less quota, stronger throttling, or simply different timing conditions.
 Later calls can therefore see changed downstream conditions even with no explicit data flow between them.

 With effects, execution policy affects observable behavior: